josesamos/starschemar/README.md

 obtained from operational systems and is transformed to adapt it to the new structure.

-Transformations can be carried out using professional ETL tools.
+Transformations can be carried out using professional ETL (extract, transform and load) tools.
 Recently, tools aimed at end users have emerged, which are also aimed at performing transformation operations.
 All these tools are very useful to carry out the transformation process, they provide a development environment to define the transformation operations in a general way.

 Frequently, the operations to be performed aim to transform a flat table (with data that comes from operational systems) into a star schema